|Matnakash – or – Bokon|

 Avak’s mother, Arakse Melikian, (1908-1990) was from Alexandropol, Armenian, present-day Gyumri.
 Avak’s wife, Mary, has had the family’s treasured recipe in safe-keeping, and shared it with The Armenian Kitchen to pass on to you.

-Knead 1 cup at a time – knead awhile longer – let raise till doubles.
+- According to Ms. Melikian, knead 1 cup at a time – knead awhile longer – let rise till doubled.

-Instructions for (bokon with a hole) in the middle:
+Instructions for bokon with a hole in the center: